deep-diver/neighborhood-map-react/README.md

 ## Introduction
 This project demonstrates how to build google map application with third party APIs (Foursquare API here) in React.
 This app is created from scratch using 'create-react-app' for the boiler-plate codebase.

+  - apparently, service worker feature is automatically included in the production build when creating an app.

 ## Main features
 <img src="./app_overview.png"/>